 California Vehicle Code 14601 makes it a crime to drive without a license or on a suspended license knowing that your license has been suspended because you:

-- Have too many points on your driving record;
+- Have too many points on your driving record.

-- Have a mental or physical impairment that prevents you from carefully operating a vehicle;
+- Have a mental or physical impairment that prevents you from carefully operating a vehicle.

 - Or you have a prior conviction or convictions for Driving Under the Influence.

-- Driver’s License was suspended for a prior DUI conviction: you face 10 days to 6 months in County Jail, plus a $300-$1000 fine;
+- Driver’s License was suspended for a prior DUI conviction: you face 10 days to 6 months in County Jail, plus a $300-$1000 fine.

-- Driver’s License was suspended for negligent driving: you face 5 days to 6 months in County Jail, plus a $300-$1000 fine;
+- Driver’s License was suspended for negligent driving: you face 5 days to 6 months in County Jail, plus a $300-$1000 fine.

-- Driver’s License was suspended for refusing to submit to a chemical test during a DUI investigation: up to 6 months in County Jail, plus a $300-$1000 fine;
+- Driver’s License was suspended for refusing to submit to a chemical test during a DUI investigation: up to 6 months in County Jail, plus a $300-$1000 fine.

-- Habitual traffic offenders while Driver’s License was suspended you face a MANDATORY 30 days in County Jail, plus a $1000 fine.
+- Habitual traffic offenders while Driver’s License was suspended you face a mandatory 30 days in County Jail, plus a $1000 fine.

-Driving Without A License VC 12500
+Driving Without a License VC 12500

-Driving without a license under Vehicle Code 12500 is often charged along with a 14601 VC violation.
+In California, driving without a license under Vehicle Code 12500 is often charged along with a 14601 VC violation.
 To be charged with a violation of VC 12500, the prosecutor need only prove that:

 - You were driving a motor vehicle, and